syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 ![](monthview_images/monthcellstyle_event.png)

+>**Note**:  FontAttributes and FontFamily are native to the  platform.
+Custom font and the font which are not available in the specified platform will not be applied.

 #### Customize month cell with custom UI
 You can set the Custom UI for the month cell using [view](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthCellLoadedEventArgs~view.html) property of `MonthCellLoadedEventArgs` in the `OnMonthCellLoadedEvent`.